yoneyan/pocketbell-asterisk/README.md

 # pocketbell_asterisk
 This python script will become able to post to Twitter.
+I made it like a Japanese pager.

 ## Deliverables
 *050-5373-8900*